About

 WHAT YOU WILL LEARN

-The Integrated Actor Training method complements all other acting and performance methodologies and is a powerful tool in the creation of powerful actors.
+Suzuki-based Integrated Actor Training method complements all other acting and performance methodologies and is a powerful tool in the creation of powerful actors.

 • How to integrate and strengthen the body, mind and voice